ZX Printer

+the fact that by then they were "selling only thousands and sales have fallen", and stating elsewhere that they had no plans to launch a replacement.

 Competing printers

+Alphacom 32

 The Alphacom 32 was a thermal printer that used the same interface, and therefore could be driven by a ZX81 or Spectrum without additional software.
 Unlike the ZX Printer, it had a separate power supply, and made use of standard thermal paper rolls which remain widely available.

+Timex Sinclair 2040

+In the United States, the Alphacom 32 was also rebadged as the official Timex Sinclair 2040 printer for use with their versions of the Sinclair computers.
+This was done because the original ZX printer did not meet FCC requirements for radio-frequency interference and could not therefore be sold there.